 Michael Singer discusses the design and fabrication of ‘Garden Sculpture.’

-Water runs from the high end of the piece down over a narrow concrete corridor.
+Water runs from the high end of the sculpture down over a narrow concrete corridor.
 Then it spills out onto a wide textured cast aluminum spillway.
 Finally, the running water falls into a deep, below-ground cistern.

 Marble slabs provide seating for visitors and employees.
 It is a place of quiet except for the sound of birds and flowing water.

 Another special thanks goes to our translator, Fred Naff.
 He is an ex-pat and local architect who was so much more than a translator.
-With wonderful calm, intelligence and humor, he guided us safely through many pitfalls, and was just a heck of a lot of fun to be around!
+With wonderful calm, intelligence, and humor, he guided us safely through many pitfalls, and was just a heck of a lot of fun to be around!
 The project could not have succeeded without him.